zecevic-matej/Not-All-Causal-Inference-is-the-Same/README.md

-### Tractable Neural Causal Models
+### A Taxonomy for Inference in Causal Model Families

+#### Submitted to CLeaR'23

 Official code repository for the corresponding paper.

-Contains a partial re-implementation of [Xia et al. 2021](https://arxiv.org/abs/2107.00793).
+Contains a partial re-implementation of [Xia et al. 2021](https://arxiv.org/abs/2107.00793) (since their code base as of writing is not yet public).

 ![](media/thumbnail.png)